SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 Verify that the toggle switch "Cumulocity agent" is set to "ON" and the URL shown in "Cumulocity server" points to the Cumulocity instance that you want to connect.
 For example, use

 * https://54.75.252.207/s for connecting to Netcomm NRM.
-* https://&lt;tenant&gt;.cumulocity.com/s for connecting to Cumulocity.
+* https://&lt;tenant&gt;.cumulocity.com/s for connecting to Cumulocity, where `<tenant>` is your tenant name for Cumulocity.
 You can sign-up a free trial tenant on https://cumulocity.com/.
 * https://management.telstra-iot.com/s for connecting to the Telstra IoT platform.

 Optionally, you can activate data collecting for the following functionalities: